 The NFXF is honored to have been asked by the John Merck Fund to help share the exciting news about two new million-dollar grants for treatment related research in fragile X syndrome.
 Both grants go to well-known and well-established researchers in the Fragile X field, Drs.
 Craig Erickson and David Hessl.
-Both Dr. Erickson and Dr. Hessl are active in the Fragile X Clinical & Research Consortium.
+Both Dr. Erickson and Dr. Hessl are active in the Fragile X Clinical & Research Consortium (FXCRC).
 (Dr. Erickson at the Cincinnati clinic and Dr. Hessl at the Sacramento clinic).
 Dr. Hessl is also currently receiving funding from the NFXF for a treatment related study.
 The NFXF congratulates both and we will keep our readers informed about the progress of their work and how it will benefit families.
 We extend our great appreciation to the Merck Fund for their strong interest in Fragile X!

 For researchers interested in applying for their own awards, please be sure to read to the end of the following press release:

 The Research Program Will Focus on Down Syndrome and Fragile X Syndrome, With Three Initial Million-Dollar Grants Awarded

 BOSTON, MA – February 13, 2013 – The John Merck Fund announced today the first three grants – of $1 million each – through its new multi-year research program to support translational research into developmental disabilities.
 The Translational Research Program supports scientists in developing treatments and improving outcomes for individuals with developmental disabilities, particularly Down syndrome and fragile X syndrome (and Fragile X-associated Disorders).